A closer look at the extraction of $|V_{ub}|$ from $B\to\pi l\nu$: Our Main results

 In table \ref{tab:fitpulls}, we present the observables for which the pulls are greater than 2.
 Note that in all the scenarios, $\mathcal{B}(B^0\to \pi^-)^{[8,10]}$ from Belle(13), and in all the scenarios involving BaBar(11), $\mathcal{B}(B^0\to \pi^-)^{[4,8]}$ and $\mathcal{B}(B^0\to \pi^-)^{[20,26.4]}$ from BaBar(11) have pulls greater than 2.
 All the fits can more or less comfortably accommodate the rest of the data.

 In table \ref{tab:fitresults1}, we have shown the extracted values of $|V_{ub}|$ in different fits.
 To see the impact of data with pulls $>$ 2, we have repeated all the fits after dropping those respective data-points, shown in the right panel of the same table.
 We have performed the fit following frequentist as well as Bayesian approaches and compared them.
 Also, we have done all the fits considering both BCL and BSZ parametrization of the form-factors.
 The corresponding fit results for the parameters are given in table \ref{tab:fullres}.
-A few observations are in order here: \begin{itemize} \item Due to a very-nearly multi-Gaussian nature of the posterior, the results obtained in the frequentist maximum likelihood estimate (MLE) and the medians of the marginal posteriors from the Bayesian analysis are almost identical; in a few cases though, we have obtained slightly asymmetric $1~\sigma$ credible intervals(area between the $\sim 0.16 \to 0.5$, and $\sim 0.5 \to 0.84$ Quantiles of the marginal posterior) in the Bayesian analysis. \item For the BSZ parametrization, the quality of fit for \textit{Fit 1} and \textit{Fit 3} with the full data-set is poor, albeit acceptable when one includes LCSR, whereas for the BCL case, the fit worsens with the inclusion of LCSR.
+A few observations are in order here: \begin{itemize} \item Due to a very-nearly multi-Gaussian nature of the posterior, the results obtained in the frequentist maximum likelihood estimate (MLE) and the medians of the marginal posteriors from the Bayesian analysis are almost identical; in a few cases though, we have obtained slightly asymmetric $1~\sigma$ credible intervals(area between the $\sim 0.16 \to 0.5$, and $\sim 0.5 \to 0.84$ Quantiles of the marginal posterior) in the Bayesian analysis. \item For the BSZ parametrization, the quality of fit improves when one includes LCSR, whereas for the BCL case, the fit worsens with the inclusion of LCSR.
 For \textit{Fit 2}, the fit-probability is reasonably good.
 This is due to the absence of the BaBar 2011 data set.
-However, in all the scenarios, the fit quality increases by a considerable amount after dropping a few data-points with pull $>$ 2. \item Whenever both Lattice and LCSR data are included, using the BCL form-factor-parametrization results in a larger $|V_{ub}|$ than that obtained from the BSZ one.
-However, the fit-probability is reduced. \item In all the fits, the extracted $|V_{ub}|$ increases by $\approx 1\%$ with the inclusion of the new LCSR inputs. \item In the scenarios \textit{Fit 1} and \textit{Fit 3}, the extracted values are almost the same, which is not surprising (as mentioned above) since the corresponding data sets are almost-equivalent as well. \item Irrespective of the fit scenario, the extracted $|V_{ub}|$ increases after dropping the data-points with pull $>$ 2.
-This indicates that the data with large `pull', i.e. those which have a tension with the other data points (as explained earlier, they indeed are the outliers), have an impact on the extracted values of $|V_{ub}|$ too.
-In \textit{Fit 1}, the extracted $|V_{ub}|$ increases by $\approx$ 3\% whereas the increase is about $2.5\%$ in case of \textit{Fit 3}.
-In \textit{Fit 2}, the enhancement is less (about $1.5\%$), since we had already dropped the BaBar(11) data-set in this case. \item The extracted $|V_{ub}|$ in \textit{Fit 2B} is consistent with the one obtained in table \ref{tab:averagelcsr} (fourth column).
-Hence, the fit results are consistent with the one obtained from our average $q^2$-spectrum (without BaBar(11)) using a BCL parametrization plus the lattice and new LCSR inputs. \item As shall be seen shortly, the partial rates $\mathcal{B}(B^0\to \pi^-)^{[20,26.4]}$ (BaBar(11)) and $\mathcal{B}(B^0\to \pi^-)^{[18,20]}$ (Belle(11)) are extremely sensitive to the extracted value of $|V_{ub}|$. \end{itemize}
+However, in all the scenarios, the fit quality increases by a considerable amount after dropping a few data-points with pull $>$ 2. \item Whenever both Lattice and LCSR data are included, using the BCL form-factor-parametrization results in a slightly larger $|V_{ub}|$ than that obtained from BSZ, albeit with reduced fit-probability.
+The difference in the best fit values is about $1\%$, and the results are extremely consistent with each other.
+We will comment on this observation at a later stage.